-On July 26, 2022, the Hearings Examiner issued a Final Order in favor of one of the water right changes and is expected to issue Final Orders on the remaining water rights changes based on the negotiated agreements between the parties and we expect the MT DNRC to issue revised water rights to the water right owners, and the ground water right and high water right to TMI in the near future.
+On July 26, 2022, the Hearings Examiner issued a Final Order in favor of one of the water right changes and is expected to issue Final Orders on the remaining water rights changes.
+The Hearings Examiner issued Final Orders on the remaining water rights changes on October 13, 2022 based on the negotiated agreements between the parties.
 On August 24, 2022, the Conservation Objectors filed their formal appeal of the Hearings Examiner's Partial Summary Judgement, including a constitutional challenge of the beneficial water use statute, which will be reviewed by district court.
 The appeal does not obstruct TMI's ability to enjoy their rights to use the water available to them through the revised water rights and permits.

-Subsequent to the end of the reporting period ended September 30, 2022, the Company announced, on November 1, 2022, that the necessary permits to appropriate water for the Black Butte Copper Project have been issued by the State of Montana Department of Natural Resources and Conservation (DNRC).
+On November 1, 2022, the Company announced that the necessary permits to appropriate water for the Black Butte Copper Project have been issued by the State of Montana Department of Natural Resources and Conservation (DNRC).
 The permits issued by the DNRC authorize the Company to divert groundwater for use in the mining of the Johnny Lee copper deposit and to store high-water flows for stream flow maintenance.
 The DNRC also approved the Company's change applications to use six existing water rights to mitigate surface water flow reductions resulting from the groundwater diversion.
 Water right permits and change applications are issued by the DNRC in accordance with the Montana Water Use Act (Title 85, chapter 2, MCA).
 Issuance of the water permits by the Montana DNRC triggered an appeal by the objectors to the DNRC Hearings Examiners finding that discharge of mine water directly to the environment should not be considered having been put to beneficial use and therefore those water volumes should not require mitigation.
 This ongoing litigation in no way prohibits TMI's use of the water under its water permits.